mohammadalihumayun/spatial_AE/README.md

 # Visualization of results
 You need to run `display_results.py` file to load the results, from the results directory, and display them graphically.
-Running the file plots following graphs:
+Running the file plots following graphs and saves them as figures in the 'results' folder:

 * Precision for keywords
 * Recall for keywords